Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 Followed by the `Jump Not Equal`
 Our value is stored in `%rax`, and it's being compared against the number `6`.

-When we print `%rax`, we get the value 5, which is the length of our input = pword.
+When we print `%rax`, we get the value 5, which is the length of our input (pword).

 **From this we can deduce == The password is 6 character in length**